gianordoli/bootcamp_2014_code/day_05/README.md

 ##References:
-[GUIs from *Tron Legacy*](http://jtnimoy.com/blogs/projects/14881671) [*The Art of Asking your Boss for a Raise*, by Georges Perec](), also check out the [interactive version of the same flow chart](http://www.theartofaskingyourbossforaraise.com/)
+[GUIs from *Tron Legacy*](http://jtnimoy.com/blogs/projects/14881671)

+[*The Art of Asking your Boss for a Raise*, by Georges Perec](https://raw.githubusercontent.com/gianordoli/bootcamp_2014_code/master/day_05/_references/theartofaskingyourbossforaraise.jpg); also check out the [interactive version of the same flow chart](http://www.theartofaskingyourbossforaraise.com/)